2022 Registration is CLOSED.

-The XMP Program is designed to train runners with previous marathon and other long distance running experience to improve their marathon.
+The Experienced Marathon Program (XMP) is designed to train runners with previous marathon and other long distance running experience to improve their marathon.
 The training schedule is designed to fit most of the fall marathons beginning in mid-September and ending in late November.
 Many participants completing an early marathon can close out their training season with that marathon or can continue to train with the program.
 Some typically complete multiple marathons.
-While there are many metrics to measure success, typically each year 50% of the participants run PR’s and/or Boston Qualifying times.
+While there are many metrics to measure success, typically each year 40% of the participants run PR’s and/or Boston Qualifying times.
 Each participant has his/her own training goals and meeting those goals measures individual success, which is the program’s objective.

 Prerequisites: The program is open to runners with experience in long distance training.
 MCRRC Membership is required for participation in this program.
 If you are not a member, you will have the opportunity to join MCRRC during registration.
 Participants must be 18 or older to register.

 Structure: A training schedule that covers the entire season will be provided to each participant following registration.
 The training schedule will accommodate multiple marathon weekends with appropriate build-ups and tapers.
 The schedule addresses all days of the week over the 7-month period from May thru November utilizing 5 to 6 running days per week, although in the past some participants have managed with a 4-day per week schedule, with guidance from the coaches.
 The coaches will adjust the training schedule for individual participants as requested.